vipulnaik/working-drafts/lesswrong/unreasonably-effective-ways-to-make-a-good-long-term-impression.md

 Let's drill down into this more systematically using the two central claims.

-### It is possible to improve on magic controlling for one's overall knowledge and skills (central claim 1)
+### It is possible to improve on reliability and positive affect controlling for one's overall knowledge and skills (central claim 1)

 Obviously, having more knowledge and skills can help with reliability.
 In order to reliably do a task, having the skill to do it